hl7au/au-fhir-base/pages/_includes/au-condition-intro.md

 **AU Condition** *[FMM Level [3](guidance.html)]*

-This profile provided for use in an Australian context where ...
+This Condition profile provided for use in an Australian context.